-3. Once the track is in place the sponson can be slid into position starting at the straighter end, usually after Sponsons are the same, there is no port or starboard.
-You can choose to have the valves out or under.
+- Once the track is in place, the sponson can be slid into position starting at the transom end.
+It helps to have the sponsons partially inflated before installation, and to have a helping hand available to guide them onto the track.
+You can choose to have the valves facing up or down.
 Valves are located toward the ends and are simple open tubes.
 To seal, fold in half and insert under the cover.
 The tube should have one hard crease for a good seal.

-4. To inflate, any pumps with adapters will work.
-Tire type pumps will not.
-Inflate till firm.
-Once inflated fold the tube in half, it’s best to fold away from the luff rope slide to avoid the clamp under the cover.
-Then remove the pump nozzle and work tube under the cover maintaining a crease.
-To deflate push or pull the tube out the same way it went in.
+- To inflate, any pumps with adapters will work.
+(Tire type pumps will not work.)
+Inflate until firm.
+Once inflated, fold the valve tube in half, remove the pump nozzle, and tuck it under the cover.
+To deflate, push or pull the tube out the same way it went in.
 Do not push through the opposite end of the cover.
-To avoid the possibility of getting water in the sponsons, do not submerse with open vales.
+To avoid the possibility of getting water in the sponsons, do not submerge with open valves.
 Sponsons can be stored with valves open or closed.